nelson-lopez/dance-everyday/project-worksheet.md

 Paste a snippet from your API here that shows the shape of the data
 ```

-### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
-- Find and use external api
+- Build out the database to represent the relation between venue and events per menu.
+- Render 3 filter views of available events in the city: by dance, by venue, by date.
+-
-- Render data on page
+-
-- Allow user to choose favorites
-- Save their choices in firebase

 #### PostMVP EXAMPLE

-- Add user auth
+- Add user auth with favorites and add venue
+- Friend Finder
+- Food near venue

 ## ERD Diagram